 The Hunter School of Music offers private lessons in:

 Piano, Guitar, Ukulele, Mandolin, Theory, and Composition.

 Depending on age and ability, you can choose from a 30 minute, 45 minute, or 60 minute weekly private lesson.
-Private lessons are available to anyone from 5 years old through adults, beginners, intermediate, or advanced.
+Private lessons are available to anyone from 5 years old through adults (no age limit), beginners, intermediate, or advanced.
 Our instructors have several years experience teaching children in schools, college classes, and individual and group lessons to all ages and abilities.
 You may read about each instructor’s background and their teaching philosophy under the “Meet the Instructors” tab.